 Lost your period?
 You might just need to eat more.
 A lot more.
 Losing your period to undereating is called hypothalamic amenorrhea and is common, especially in women under thirty.

-Hypothalamic amenorrhea is sometimes misdiagnosed as polycystic ovary syndrome (PCOS) because both hypothalamic amenorrhea and PCOS can have “polycystic ovaries” on a pelvic ultrasound exam.
+Unfortunately, hypothalamic amenorrhea can sometimes be misdiagnosed as polycystic ovary syndrome (PCOS) because both hypothalamic amenorrhea and PCOS can have “polycystic ovaries” on a pelvic ultrasound exam.

-3 signs of undereating and hypothalamic amenorrhea
+Three signs of undereating and hypothalamic amenorrhea

 - no withdrawal bleed from the pill or a progestin-challenge